noaione/yuusha-shoukan-ln/sources/v01/chapter4.md

 [?!]

-[Of course....
+[Of course...
 You will tell me about them, won't you?]

 [...Y-Yes.
 As you wish, I will tell you about all of them...]